MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 # Ctrl-Alt-DefeatTheMarket

-Before anything else, I would like to acknowledge a few people.
+Before diving in, I would like to express my gratitude to the people who made this possible.

-First, thank you to the IMC team for putting together such a wonderful challenge and opportunity, and for consistently helping participants by answering questions across a wide range of topics.

-I would also like to thank @Tomas, @Jack, and the forum admins, who have all been incredibly helpful.
+First, thank you to the IMC team for organizing such a rewarding challenge and for their dedication to supporting participants across a wide range of topics.
+I would also like to thank @Tomas, @Jack, and the forum admins for their consistent help.

-Special thanks also go to @Jasper.
-Full credit to him for the list, the backtester, and the work he has done around IMC Prosperity.
-He chose to share his work openly, and this guide builds on that same spirit by gathering useful resources and making them easier to access.

-Also a thanks to @Fabian, @oats(April) and @mr. nobody any many more for being active members of the discord server.
+A special thanks goes to @Jasper.
+I owe him full credit for the asset list and the backtester; his decision to share his work openly inspired this guide, which aims to centralize these resources for the community.
+I’m also grateful to @Fabian, @oats (April), @mr. nobody, and many others for being such active contributors to the Discord server.

-I was asked by @Tomas, to not overshare, so I will be updating backwards, such that when a round ends, I will add in my own observations, research and more.
-Each round will pop up as a separate folder.
+To respect a request from @Tomas regarding oversharing, I will be updating this guide retrospectively.
+Once a round concludes, I will add my specific research and observations.
+Each round will be organized into its own dedicated folder.

 ## Quick steps if you're new or feeling lost